 Your Name:

 Address:

+Post Code

 Telephone Number (Home):

-Telephone Number (Day):

-Telephone Number (Mobile):

-Name of Child

-Date of Birth of Child

-What is your complaint about and what would you like the ne Governors to do?
+What is your complaint about and what would you like the Governors to do?

-When did you discuss your concern/complaint with the I Head teacher?
+When did you discuss your concern/complaint with h the Head teacher?

-(Continue on a separate sheet as necessary)

 What was the result of the discussion?
 (Continue on a separate sheet as necessary)

-(Continue on a compute about as masses w)

-What would you like the outcome of the complaint hearing (Continue on a separate sheet as necessary) ng to be?
+What would you like the outcome of the complaint (Continue on a separate sheet as necessary)

-Signed: Data
+Signed: Date